rozbb/fantastic-snarks-homework/README.md

 _Hint:_ Look how `prove.rs` defined `public_inputs`.

-## Problem 4: Revealing purchase price
+## Extra credit: Revealing purchase price

 Lloyd's has changed their policy.
 They now require everyone to reveal the purchase price of their card.

-1. Copy `src/constraints.rs` to a new file `src/constraints_showprice.rs`.
-Similarly, copy `src/bin/{gen_params.rs, prove.rs, verify.rs}` to `src/bin/{gen_params_showprice.rs, prove_showprice.rs, verify_showprice.rs}`.
-Also, make new filenames in `src/util.rs` like `POSSESSION_SHOWPRICE_PK_FILENAME` etc.
-2. Modify `constraints_showprice::PossessionCircuit` to have `purchase_price` as a _public input_ rather than a private one.
-3. Modify the remaining files to treat `purchase_price` as a public input value.
-Also use the new filenames so there's no accidental collision with the previously defined circuits.
-You can reuse Pedersen params.
-4. Make sure that param generation, proving, and verification all succeed.
+You will have to modify the entire proof system to have the purchase price as a public value.
+This is a lot of work!
+You'll need to:

+1. update `PossessionCircuit` to _input_ (rather than _witness_) the purchase price.
+2. update `src/bin/prove.rs` to output the purchase price in addition to everything else
+3. update `src/bin/verify.rs` to read this tuple and use it as public input for verification

+In this extra credit, you do just that:

+1. Copy `src/constraints.rs` to `src/constraints_showprice.rs` and put `mod constraints_showprice` in `lib.rs`.
+Rename the `PossessionCircuit` to `PossessionShowPriceCircuit`.
+Modify `PossessionShowAmtCircuit` to use `card_purchase_price` as a public input rather than a witness.
+This should not require updating tests.
+2. Copy `src/bin/gen_params.rs` to `src/bin/gen_params_showprice`.
+Make it use `PossessionShowPriceCircuit`.
+Its output files should not clash with the normal `gen_params.rs`, so make it output the proving/verifying keys to `possession_showamt_proving_key.bin` and `possession_showamt_verifying_key.bin`.
+You don't need to change the Pedersen params filename.
+They are the same.
+3. Copy `src/bin/prove.rs` to `src/bin/prove_showprice.rs`.
+Make it use `PossessionShowPriceCircuit`.
+It should take in the file produced in the previous step.
+The prover should output the purchase price to `possession_purchase_price.bin`, and its proof to `possession_showprice_proof.bin`.
+The rest can stay the same if you want.
+4. Copy `src/bin/verify.rs` to `src/bin/verify_showprice.rs`.
+Make it use `PossessionShowPriceCircuit`.
+It should take in the proof generated above, as well as all the public inputs, PLUS the new public input in `possession_purchase_price.bin` (you'll have to edit the command line arg parsing routine for this).
+It should use the purchase price as public input for verification.

+Once you're done, the verify command should output "Prove verified successfully."

 # Acknowledgements